 An interesting (and smart) addition to the frame is a rubber “bumper strip” integrated into the top tube to avoid scratches between stops.
-The designers really went the extra mile in adapting this frame to urban environments.
+The designers really went the extra mile in adopting this frame to urban environments.

 Cannondale made the Gates Carbon Drive Belt stock on their Bad Boy 1, something we absolutely love.
-It provides an incredibly smooth pedaling experience, and is super quiet.
+It provides an incredibly smooth pedaling experience and is super quiet.
 The internal hub has a fluid, smooth transition between gears, even when you’re standing up on the hardest hills.